 “From the outset, it was important for the new programme to attract cooperation from each business department,” says Helppi.
 “While treasury was tasked with developing a framework, it was recognised that working across many functions would be vital in developing a successful solution.”

 Speed to results with dynamic discounting from C2FO

 Metso Outotec’s strategy complemented Citi’s SCF programme with the C2FO dynamic discounting marketplace to achieve a global reach and easily scalable platform that would suit all sizes of suppliers.

 For dynamic discounting, C2FO managed the entire supplier onboarding process, from education to ongoing support to suppliers.
 A co-branded email campaign and a dedicated C2FO supplier relationship management team informed Metso Outotec’s suppliers that dynamic discounting was available, tailoring their approach to individual profiles and needs.

 The platform’s ‘two clicks to cash’ basis makes it easy for suppliers to join and accelerate invoice payments.
 The dynamic discounting programme was piloted in 2017 across Finland, Sweden, Denmark, Germany and the UK before being rolled-out globally.

 A holistic supplier finance strategy ensured successful results

-The award win demonstrated the programme’s success to Metso’s stakeholders and employees and has generated considerable interest.
+The award win demonstrated the programme’s success to Metso Outotec’s stakeholders and employees and has generated considerable interest.

 Both solutions have scope for further scalability.
 C2FO’s dynamic discounting programme showed rapid adoption by suppliers.
-Twenty percent of Metso’s eligible supply base registered in the first month.
+Twenty percent of Metso Outotec’s eligible supply base registered in the first month.
 The programme has now been extended from Europe to North America.

-“As it becomes established and both the suppliers and Metso’s procurement see the resulting benefits and gain a full understanding of the Citi and C2FO products, the programme will sell itself,” says Svens.
+“As it becomes established and both the suppliers and Metso Outotec’s procurement see the resulting benefits and gain a full understanding of the Citi and C2FO products, the programme will sell itself,” says Svens.